-Mobile Home Repair: \$15,000 per applicant for homes with damages totaling less than 51% of its pre-disaster value.
-The Mobile Home must have a minimum unmet need of at least \$2,000.
-It must be determined through the inspection that after repairs the home will meet HUD's requirements for decent, safe, and sanitary.
+Mobile Home Repair: Up to \$15,000 per applicant for homes with damages totaling less than 51% of its pre-disaster value.
+The

+Mobile Home must have a minimum unmet need of at least \$1,000.
+It must be determined through the inspection that after repairs the home will meet HUD's requirements for decent, safe, and sanitary conditions.

-Mobile Home Replacement: up to \$60,000 per applicant for mobile home replacement when damages total 51% or more of the predisaster value of the home.
+Mobile Home Replacement: up to \$75,000 per applicant for mobile home replacement when damages total 50% or more of the predisaster value of the home.
 HUD has determined that it is not cost effective to invest repair funds into a significantly damaged mobile home as the overall soundness of the structure is likely compromised.
-Where a mobile home is determined to have substantial damage (more than 50% pre-disaster value), than the home will be replaced and elevated to one foot.
-BFE to provide a safer and more sustainable solution for the household.
+Where a mobile home is determined to have substantial damage (more than 50% pre-disaster value), than the home will be replaced and elevated to one [1] foot above Base Flood Elevation (BFE) to provide a safer and more sustainable solution for the household.